What is an alcohol Breath test?

 - Wait for your device to calculate your results.
-These are usually shown on a screen on the device or your smartphone screen using a Bluetooth device.
-This usually takes around 10 seconds.
+Usually, your smartphone or the device screen will show the results using a Bluetooth device.
+And takes around 10 seconds.

 - Your device will usually shut down by itself after a couple of minutes.

 - Your device will tell you if the alcohol breath test has failed for some reason.
-This is usually caused by not blowing long enough or hard enough to get a decent reading.
+Usually, the cause is not blowing long enough or hard enough to get a decent reading.
 If this happens, try again after a few minutes.

-- If you think that repeated results aren’t accurate, then your unit may need to be sent back to the manufacturer for recalibration.
+- If you think that repeated results aren’t accurate, you need to send your unit back to the manufacturer for recalibration.